 In Parshat V’Etchanan (Deut.
 4:9), God tells us “Only guard yourself and greatly guard your soul, lest you forget the things your eyes have seen and lest you remove them from your heart all the days of your life and you should make them known to your children and to your children’s children.”
 This teaches us a valuable lesson.
 We cannot forget what happened to us.
 We must remember why the Nazis wanted to murder us and understand that only through living as Jews can we prove that they didn’t succeed.
 When my grandmother was asked in her Shoah Foundation video what message she would like to impart to her grandchildren, she replied that “they should be proud to be Jewish.”
 We must internalize this message and live by it forever.

-About the Author: Ricki Birnbaum is currently a first year student at York University in Toronto.
+About the Author: Ricki Birnbaum is currently a second year student at York University in Toronto.
 Her passion is Holocaust Studies.

 If you don't see your comment after publishing it, refresh the page.